-Filmmaker/director Bobby Houston joined FOTM Founder Donna Granata and discussed his project Mighty Times: The Rosa Parks Story, a short film Houston, along with his partner Robert Hudson of Tell the Truth Pictures, used vintage film stock and cameras to create images that are virtually indistinguishable from the archival footage.
-Filmed locally, the reenactments are coupled with interviews from the people who lived the experience.
+Mighty Times: The Rosa Parks Story, a short (forty minutes) film by Bobby Houston and Robert Hudson of Tell the Truth Pictures, used vintage film stock and cameras to create images that are virtually indistinguishable from the archival footage.
+Filmed locally, the reenactments are coupled with interviews from the people who lived the experience of this signal moment in the fight for civil rights.
 The film is dappled with humor in contrast to the cruel reality of the times.
-The forty minute film was screened in its entirety with the assistance from City of Ventura, Community Services Department.
+The film was screened in its entirety with the assistance from City of Ventura, Community Services Department.

 Rosa Parks struck the match that lit the fire of the Civil Rights movement.
 This was no “old lady too tired to give up her bus seat.”
 In fact, she was a 42-year-old NAACP activist committed to social change.
 Her act of defiance against racial segregation on city buses inspired the African-American community of Montgomery, Alabama, to unite against the segregationists who ran City Hall.